manuGil/online-core/docs/source/databases.rst

 .. important::
    **Resources.**
-   You will require the latest LTR version of `QGIS (A Coruna 3.10) <https://qgis.org/en/site/forusers/download.html>`_, plus the dataset `database_queries.zip <database_queries>`_ which you can download from CANVAS.
+   You will require the latest LTR version of `QGIS (A Coruna 3.10) <https://qgis.org/en/site/forusers/download.html>`_, plus the dataset |ltb| `database_queries.zip <database_queries>`_ which you can download from CANVAS.
 When you unzip the dataset, you will find the following files inside:

    + ``Database_queries.qgs`` – a QGIS project preloaded with the dataset described below;
    + ``country_Data`` – a table with additional information on the countries of the world;